 Now the base is sorted, we need to arrange the items so that they are clearly visible and look pleasing to the eye.
 Start from the back of the hamper and work your way forward.
 Start with the largest item at the back and in the centre.
 Followed by the next tallest on either side then add the smaller pieces row after row.
 Keep adjusting the contents until you are happy with the arrangement.
 For some extra sparkle, scatter some confetti and dot some mini chocolates over the top.

 We hope we have given you some gift ideas and inspiration for your DIY Christmas hampers this year.
-Don't forget to check out our gold glitter hamper kit to get you started.

 Need some exciting Christmas game ideas?
 Read our blog here.